Hypercontractivity, Sum-of-Squares Proofs, and their Applications: The 2-to-q norm and small-set expansion

 \begin{corollary} If there is a polynomial-time computable relaxation $\cR$ yielding good approximation for the $2\to q$, then the \emph{Small-Set Expansion Hypothesis} of \cite{RaghavendraS10} is false. \end{corollary} \begin{proof} Using~\cite{RaghavendraST10}, to refute the small-set expansion hypothesis it is enough to come up with an efficient algorithm that given an input graph $G$ and sufficiently small $\delta>0$, can distinguish between the \emph{Yes} case: $\bd_G(\delta) < 0.1$ and the \emph{No} case $\bd_G(\delta') > 1-2^{-c\log(1/\delta')}$ for any $\delta'\geq \delta$ and some constant $c$.
-In particular for all $\eta>0$ and constant $d$, if $\delta$ is small enough then in the \emph{No} case $\bd_G(\delta^{0.4}) > 1-\eta$.
-Using Theorem~\ref{thm:sse-hyper}, in the \emph{Yes} case we know $\tfnorm{V_{1/2}(G)} \geq 1/(10\delta^{1/4})$, while in the \emph{No} case, if we choose $\eta$ to be smaller then $\eta(1/2)$ in the Theorem, then we know that $\tfnorm{V_{1/2}(G)} \leq 2/\sqrt{\delta^{0.2}}$.
-Clearly, if we have a good approximation for the $2\to 4$ norm then, for sufficiently small $\delta$ we can distinguish between these two cases. \end{proof}
+In particular for all $\eta>0$, if $\delta$ is small enough then in the \emph{No} case $\bd_G(\delta^{0.4}) > 1-\eta$.